Taiwan Bans Import Of Cleaning Agents With Nonylphenol And Ethoxylates

 The policy, driven by environmental and health concerns, restricts cleaning agents with high levels of these substances.
 A second, tighter threshold will be enforced from 1 June 2027, giving stakeholders a narrow window to evaluate compliance pathways or identify substitutes.

-Understanding Nonylphenol and NPEO Risks
+Understanding Nonylphenol And NPEO Risks

 NP and NPEO are widely used surfactants in industrial and institutional cleaners, with applications in textiles, paper production, and metal processing.
 Both chemicals are known endocrine disruptors, capable of mimicking hormones, impacting human development, and harming aquatic ecosystems.